kekeli92/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This function prints of minutes of the day of Jsck Bauer
+function that prints the 9 times table, starting with 0.